3DGenomes/TADpole/README.md

 # TADpole

-TADpole, a computational tool designed to identify and analyze the entire hierarchy of topologically associated domains (TADs) in intra-chromosomal interaction matrices.
+TADpole is a computational tool designed to identify and analyze the entire hierarchy of topologically associated domains (TADs) in intra-chromosomal interaction matrices.

 ## 1) Installation

 <!--
 ### 1.1) Using the _devtools_ package

-This is the recommended way of installing TADpole.
+This is the recommended installation procedure.

-- First, install the devtools package from CRAN, if it is not already installed
+- First, install the devtools package from CRAN

 ```
 install.packages("devtools")
 ```

-- Then, Install the HTADs package from GitHub
+- Then, Install the TADpole package from GitHub

 ```
 devtools::install_github("paulasoler/TADpole")